The goal of this course is mastery of the content.

 The way you achieve mastery of a sport is by practice, practice, practice.
 The way you achieve mastery of an academic subject like principles of microeconomics is similar—you need to engage with the material in a number of ways, over and over.
 It is like you want to develop a deep relationship with the material.
 Think about how you develop a relationship with another person.
 It doesn’t happen overnight.
 It takes more than just memorizing what they say when you meet them.

 So how do you develop mastery with macroeconomics?
-You need to read the text materials, watch the videos, and play the simulations.
-You’ll need to do those things more than once.
+To start, you need to read the text materials, watch the videos, and play the simulations that you’ll find (primarily) in the Waymaker modules.
+But it’s not enough to read, watch, or play.
 You need to think about what you’ve read, seen and experienced.

 • What is the key content?
 (Not everything is key!)